inderjz/Car-Inventory/README.md

   ## [Usage](#table-of-contents)

-  After cloning the repo run the following command 'mysql -u root -p' at the root of your project and enter your password when promted, and then run the following commands 'source db/schema.sql' and then type quit.
+  After cloning the repo run the following command 'mysql -u root -p' at the root of your project and enter your password when promted, and then run the following command 'source db/schema.sql' and then type quit.

   For more information on how to add screenshots for examples, visit the following website: